algorithm-archivists/algorithm-archive/contents/metropolis/metropolis.md

 ## A Random Walk With an Acceptance Criterion

-The Metropolis algorithm works in a similar way to the random walk, but differs crucially in one way - after choosing a random step for the walker, a decision is made about whether to __accept__  or __reject__ the step based on the function $$f(x)$$.
+The Metropolis algorithm works in a similar way to the random walk, but differs crucially in one way &ndash; after choosing a random step for the walker, a decision is made about whether to __accept__  or __reject__ the step based on the function $$f(x)$$.
 To understand how this works, let's call $$x_t$$ the position before the step, and $$x'$$ the position after it.
 We then define the probability of __accepting the step__ to be